Ascent or decline? Educating the Western mind in an Age of China, Tech and AI

-Keynote speakers including leading China business expert Ting Zhang, expert in learner centred design Professor Rose Luckin, maths teacher and director of Kingswood International Garrod Musto and EY partner Josie Cluer look at whether western education is producing young people equipped for the modern age.
+Keynote speakers including leading China business expert Ting Zhang, expert in learner centred design Professor Rose Luckin, maths teacher and director of Kingswood International Garrod Musto, and EY partner Josie Clue look at whether western education is producing young people equipped for the modern age.
 The day-long event is the second annual festival education leaders’ day and is hosted by Dr Simon Walker, co-founder of STEER, a company that uses pioneering technologies to help young people steer their minds and improve their wellbeing and help them to learn more effectively.

 The West has enjoyed a privileged educational reputation for the past century across the world.
 However, by 2030 China and India will have educated 50% of the world’s graduates.
 The UK’s graduate share will have fallen to just 2%.
 Automation is re-valuing some of the skills traditionally prized by higher education.
 With 44% of employers complaining UK graduates are not work ready this conference asks:

 - what models of education are such economies already evolving to meet their emerging employability needs?